t41372/Open-LLM-VTuber/README.md

 This is my first Python and actual serious LLM project, and I have never dealt with Live2D things before.
 I still have a lot to learn.
 If you have a better understanding and want to make this project better, feel free to open a pull request.

-BTW, I don't like Langchain.
+> BTW, I don't like Langchain.
 I think it's a bit overcomplicated.
 I use it because I still have very limited knowledge about LLM, especially vector database and memory, and I want to be able to integrate more things in the future.
 Maybe it's because I'm a newbie, but that doesn't change my negative opinions about Langchain.
 I feel like I have spent more effort and enjoyed more frustration in getting Langchain to work properly than learning Python as a whole.
 Langchain is poorly documented with a steep learning curve in my opinion, and is causing more problem by itself than in my opinion, dealing with those tools directly.

+*UPDATE*: Langchain has been completely removed!
+The project now manages the communication with the Ollama server directly.
+It's way easier.
+Ollama has memory and system prompting built-in, so the performance is awesome compare to the performance I was getting when using Langchain.

 ### Tech Stack & Current Project State